kasslent/clc-digital-skills/_lessons/week5.2.md

 >Then we'll discuss as a class.
 >Download the starter files for the exercise here: <a href="{{site.expath}}/week5/week5-exercise.zip" download>week5-exercise.zip</a>

-**Step 1:** In `index.html` add all your basic HTML tags.
-We don't need any additional content just yet.

-**Step 2:** Reference the [jQuery](http://jquery.com/download/) file since this example will use a mixture of JavaScript and jQuery specific methods.
+**Step 1:** In **index.html**, reference the [jQuery](http://jquery.com/download/) file since this example will use a mixture of JavaScript and jQuery specific methods.
 Remember, you can add JavaScript anywhere but it's usually recommended to add it right before the closing `</body>` tag.

     <script src="http://code.jquery.com/jquery-1.11.3.min.js"></script>

-**Step 3:** An external `scripts.js` file is included in your exercise file.
+**Step 2:** An external `scripts.js` file is included in your exercise file.
 Link to it to the HTML page and add the "document ready" code snippet.
 You can add a `console.log()` message to test it out.

     <script src="http://code.jquery.com/jquery-1.11.3.min.js"></script>
     <script src="js/scripts.js"></script>